About the Major

-Because of the prerequisites and major requirements, students transferring to Wesleyan beginning their junior year are not able to declare the film studies major.
+Because of the prerequisites and major requirements, students transferring to Wesleyan after their first semester sophomore year are not able to declare the film studies major.

 - All students must take two designated prerequisite courses and earn a grade of B+ or better to be eligible for the major.